-Spread

-(1) The majority of the investments bear interest at a rate that may be determined by reference to the London Interbank Offered Rate ("LIBOR" or "L"), which resets monthly, quarterly, semiannually or annually.
-For each such investment, the Company has provided the spread over LIBOR and the current contractual interest rate in effect at June 30, 2021.
-Certain investments may be subject to an interest rate floor.

-(2) Other than the investments noted by this footnote, the fair value of the Company's investments is determined using unobservable inputs that are significant to the overall fair value measurement.

-(3) Position is an unfunded loan commitment.
-See Note 14 "Commitments and Contingencies".

-(4) The maturity date represents the commitment period of the unfunded term loan.

-(5) Unless otherwise indicated, the Company's portfolio companies are pledged as collateral to secure Great Lakes Senior MLC I LLC's debt obligation outstanding under the MLC I Revolving Credit Facility.
+- The majority of the investments bear interest at a rate that may be determined by reference to the London Interbank Offered Rate ("LIBOR" or "L"), which resets (1) monthly, quarterly, semiannually or annually.
+For each such investment, the Company has provided the spread over LIBOR and the current contractual interest rate in effect at September 30, 2021.
+Certain investments may be subject to an interest rate floor. - (2) Other than the investments noted by this footnote, the fair value of the Company's investments is determined using unobservable inputs that are significant to the overall fair value measurement. - Position is an unfunded loan commitment.
+See Note 14 "Commitments and Contingencies". - (4) The negative cost is the result of the capitalized discount being greater than the principal amount outstanding on the loan.
+The negative fair value is the result of the capitalized discount on the loan. - The maturity date represents the commitment period of the unfunded term loan. - Unless otherwise indicated, the Company's portfolio companies are pledged as collateral to secure Great Lakes Senior MLC I LLC's debt obligation outstanding under (6)the MLC I Revolving Credit Facility.
 See note 11 "Debt".

-(6) Investment is not pledged as collateral for the Revolving Credit Facility.
+Investment is not pledged as collateral for the MLC I Revolving Credit Facility.

+- (7)

-(7) Investment measured using amortized cost.
+- Investment measured using amortized cost.

-(8) Investment measured using the equity method.
+Investment measured using the equity method.
+(8) - (9)